bmolnar91/workbook/module_oop.md

 Both Java and C# provide the ability to declare a variable whose value is specified at compile time and cannot be changed at runtime.

-Java uses the _`final`_ field modifier to declare such a variable, while C# uses the `const` keyword.
+Java uses the _final_ field modifier to declare such a variable, while C# uses the `const` keyword.

 #### What is the difference between “const” and “readonly” variables in C#?

 WIP

-In addition to const, C# provides the `readonly` keyword to declare variables that can be assigned a value once at runtime--either in the declaration statement or else in the constructor.
+In addition to `const`, C# provides the `readonly` keyword to declare variables that can be assigned a value once at runtime--either in the **declaration statement** or else in the **constructor**.
 After initialization, the value of a readonly variable cannot change.

 One scenario in which readonly variables are useful is when modules that have been compiled separately need to share data such as a version number.
 If module A is updated and recompiled with a new version number, module B can be initialized with that new constant value without having to be recompiled.

 - `const`: compile-time
 - `readonly`: run time

-//If a readonly modifier is applied to a static field, it should be initialized in the static constructor of the class.//
+> If a readonly modifier is applied to a static field, it should be initialized in the static constructor of the class.

 #### What is a property in C#?

 WIP

-In C#, a property is a named member of a _class_, _struct_, or _interface_ offering a neat way to access **private** fields through what are called the **get** and **set** accessor methods.
+In C#, a property is a named member of a _class_, _struct_, or _interface_ offering a neat way to access **private** fields through what are called the `get` and `set` accessor methods.
+The `value` keyword represents the value of a property.

 If a property only has a get accessor, it is a _read-only_ property.
 If it only has a set accessor, it is a _write-only_ property.
 If it has both, it is a _read-write_ property.

+> Internally, C# properties are special methods called accessors.

 #### List out two different types of errors in C#?

 WIP

-...
+`Exception` class is the base class of the `SystemException` and `ApplicationException` classes.

+The `SystemException` class is the base class for all the exceptions that can occur during the execution of the program.

+The `ApplicationException` class should be derive to create your own **custom exception class**.

+Some `SystemException` examples:

+- `ArgumentException`
+- `DivideByZeroException`
+- `IndexOutOfRangeException`
+- `KeyNotFoundException`
+- `StackOverflowException`

 #### What is the difference between “out” and “ref” parameters in C#?

 WIP

-In C#, to pass a value type by reference, you need to specify one of the keywords `ref` or `out`.
+In C#, to **pass a value type by reference**, you need to specify one of the keywords `ref` or `out`.

-The difference between these two keywords is in the parameter initialization.
-A _ref_ parameter must be initialized before use, while an _out_ parameter does not have to be explicitly initialized before being passed and any previous value is ignored.
+The **difference** between these two keywords is in the **parameter initialization**.
+A `ref` parameter must be initialized before use, while an `out` parameter does not have to be explicitly initialized before being passed and any previous value is ignored.

 Any method using an `out` parameter MUST set its value when called.